americocunhajr/McCloud/README.md

 <img src="logo/McCloud.png" width="20%">

-# McCloud: Monte Carlo Cloud Service Framework

-**McCloud** is a powerful framework providing a generic implementation of the Monte Carlo method on Microsoft Windows Azure.
+**McCloud: Monte Carlo Cloud Service Framework** is a powerful framework providing a generic implementation of the Monte Carlo method on Microsoft Windows Azure.
 It is designed to solve a wide range of scientific and engineering problems efficiently in the cloud.

 ## Table of Contents
 - [Overview](#overview)